brsr/antitile/docs/conway.rst

 Conway's original set, operations that retain the symmetry of the seed polyhedron like Conway's operators, etc. depending on your source.

+By Steinitz's theorem, the edges of a convex polyhedron form a 3-vertex-connected planar graph, and all 3-vertex-connected planar graphs can be realized as a convex polyhedron.
+Convex polyhedra are topologically equivalent to spheres.
+The convex polyhedra are a subset of the non-self-intersecting polyhedra, or (in Grunbaum's terminology) acoptic polyhedra, where faces may be concave.
+There are also other surfaces such as toroidal polyhedra (containing topological holes).
-Until we get to the extensions section, we'll limit ourselves to operations on convex polyhedra.
-As a sphere looks like a plane if you zoom in enough, it can be useful to visualize operators on a planar grid, which can be thought of as a zoomed-in section of a large convex polyhedra.
+In general, we'll limit ourselves to operations on convex polyhedra.
+However, it can be useful to visualize operators on a planar grid, which can be thought of as a zoomed-in section of a large convex polyhedra.

 Faces with `k` sides may be called `k`-degree faces, by analogy with `k`-degree